wuegaki/wuegaki.github.io/index.md

 # News (recent and upcoming talks, papers etc.)

-- **July 2026**: We will give two presentations at CogSci 2026 @ Rio.
+- **July 2026**: We gave two presentations at CogSci 2026 @ Rio.
 	- Cremers & Uegaki.
-Towards an empirically-grounded typology of unacceptability judgments. (talk)
+Towards an empirically-grounded typology of unacceptability judgments. (talk; [paper](https://escholarship.org/uc/item/3749c3v7))
 	- Uegaki, Qing, & Mucha.
-An efficiency-based effect of frequency on lexicalization: a dyadic experiment. (poster)
+An efficiency-based effect of frequency on lexicalization: a dyadic experiment. (poster; [paper](https://escholarship.org/uc/item/1h4173zd))
 - **May 2026**: We have presented [MultiCoS: A Multilingual Dataset of Connective Semantics with Context–Sentence Compatibility](https://doi.org/10.63317/28ccty7yu9hn) at LREC2026 in Palma de Mallorca.
 The associated dataset can be accessed [here](https://github.com/EdinburghMeaningSciences/multicos).
 - **April 2026**: Together with [Alex McLean](https://slab.org/), we have organised a workshop 'Natural Language as Heritage Code' at Sheffield Site Gallery and Sheffield Pattern Club.
 - **March 2026**: Wataru's invited talk at the [UNPAG Kick-off workshop](https://www.unpag.eu/kickoff-workshop/).